QiuYukang/5G-LENA/doc/source/nr-module.rst

 ###################

-The example shows how to configure some of the main parameters to enable SU-MIMO in the simulation, such as: ``NrHelper::EnableMimoFeedback``, and how to setup most of the MIMO related parameters through a structure ``NrHelper::MimoPmiParams`` that is being passed to ``NrHelper``.
+The example shows how to configure some of the main parameters to enable SU-MIMO in the simulation, such as: ``NrHelper::CsiFeedbackFlags``, and how to setup most of the MIMO related parameters through a structure ``NrHelper::MimoPmiParams`` that is being passed to ``NrHelper``.
 Some of the SU-MIMO related parameters that are being configured through this structure are: the type of the precoding matrix search, i.e., the type of ``NrPmSearch`` algorithm; ``RankLimit`` which is the parameter of ``PmSearch``